iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

 -----------------------------------

 In the other training lessons, we didn't explicitly work with Data Dictionary versions.
-Therefore imas-python was always using the `default` DD version.
+Therefore IMAS-Python was always using the `default` DD version.
 Let's find out what that version is: